rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 ## [Getting rid of PHP](https://github.com/rtens/demo-blog/tree/6035cca8dd7f1ca8f77662957571c109272ebf89) ##

-After our last change, the front end designer of the project complains that he can't edit the HTML files anymore because there are weird questionmark and dollar symbols everywhere.
+After our last change, the front end designer of the project complains that he can't edit the HTML files any more because there are weird question mark and dollar symbols everywhere.
 So now we can either install PHP on his machine and teach him how to use it or we could think think of a smarter way to render a list dynamically.
 What if we could just write

 	# index.html
 	<ul>